Out for Justice: Plot

 After visiting a number of local hangouts and establishments trying to find information, Gino discovers Richie killed Bobby because Bobby was having an affair with two women – Richie's girlfriend, Roxanne Ford, and a waitress named Terry Malloy.
 When Gino goes to Roxanne's home, he finds she is dead.
 Gino believes that Richie killed Roxanne before he killed Bobby.
 Gino goes to Laurie's house and tells the widow what is going on.
 In Laurie's purse, Gino finds the picture that Richie dropped on Bobby's body after killing him.
 Bobby turns out to have been a corrupt cop who had wanted a money-making lifestyle like Richie's, and Laurie knew Bobby was corrupt.
 Laurie had found a picture of Bobby and Roxanne having sex.
 She had given Richie the picture out of jealousy, never expecting Richie to kill Bobby for sleeping with Roxanne.
 Laurie took the picture away from where Richie dropped it on Bobby because she wanted to protect her husband's reputation.

 Following a tip from his local snitch Picolino, Gino eventually finds Richie in a house in the old neighborhood having a party.
-Gino kills or wounds all of Richie's men.
+Gino kills all of Richie's men.
 Gino then finds Richie and fights him hand-to-hand.
 After beating Richie senseless, Gino finally kills him by stabbing him in the forehead with a corkscrew.
 The mobsters arrive soon after, also intent on killing Richie.
 Gino uses the lead mobster's gun to shoot the already-dead Richie several times, then tells him to return to his boss and take credit for Richie's death.

 Gino and his wife adopt the puppy as a family pet, naming him Coraggio (Italian for courage or bravery).
-While out walking, they encounter the same man who abandoned the puppy earlier, and Gino confronts him.
+Whilst visiting Coney Island, they encounter the same man who abandoned the puppy earlier, and Gino confronts him.
 When the man attacks him, Gino defends himself, knocking the man down.
 Gino and his wife laugh as the puppy urinates on the man's head.